ap0llo/mddocs/docs/api/DemoProject/DemoPropertyAnnotationAttribute/DemoPropertyAnnotationAttribute.md

 **Assembly:** DemoProject

-An example of a custom attribute that is used to annotate a property with custom flags
+An example of a custom attribute that is used to annotate a property with custom flags.

 ```csharp
 [AttributeUsage(AttributeTargets.Property | AttributeTargets.All)]